influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.6/administration/config-data-nodes.md

     The InfluxDB Enterprise data node configuration settings overlap significantly with the settings in InfluxDB OSS.
-    Where possible, the following sections link to the [configuration documentation](/influxdb/v1.6/administration/config/) for InfluxDB's OSS.

     > **Note:**
     The system has internal defaults for every configuration file setting.